Songfacts®: You can leave comments about the song at the bottom of the page.

 Information Society disbanded in 1992.
 Harland wanted to continue doing music under the name so he purchased it from the founder of the band Paul Robb, and in 1997 Harland released the album Don't Be Afraid.
-In 2004 VH-1 tried to re-unite the 4 members that recorded the self titled album.
-Harland did not show up for the reunion but did show up for a later reunion in 2005 where Paul Robb was inspired to re-unite the band and record new material. (thanks, Nes - nowhere, OH, for above 2)
+In 2004, VH1 tried to reunite the four members that recorded their self-titled album.
+Harland did not show up for the reunion but did show up for a later reunion in 2005 where Paul Robb was inspired to reunite the band and record new material.

 The "Pure Energy" vocal comes from Leonard Nimoy's character Spock on the TV show Star Trek.
 At the beginning of the song, there's another sample from the show: DeForest Kelley's character Dr. McCoy saying, "It's worked so far, but we're not out yet."
 Nimoy's son Adam was a big fan of Information Society and helped get the samples cleared.

 Shaun breaks down the Seether songs, including the one about his brother, the one about Ozzy, and the one that may or may not be about his ex-girlfriend Amy Lee.